opdev1004/vuetilog/README.md

 [한국어](/lang/ko)

-## Notice
+## Notice 📢

 ### Releasing version 0.1.8

 - Fixed 'Reply' button.
 And this causes blog theme design changes, because theme needs to place blog post widget as it is provided from blogger system.
+Please have a look at `Editing Blog Widget in layout page from v0.1.8` bottom of this document.

 ### Releasing version 0.1.7